c0rdial/c0rdial/README.md

 # 🙇🏽‍♂️ Wan Adam

-**`Aspiring full stack dev`**

-I'm a computer science student based in Kuala Lumpur, and I'm passionate about using my coding skills to solve real-life problems.
-As a freelance web developer, I have experience working on a variety of projects for clients, from e-commerce sites to online portfolios and more.

-My journey as a developer has been focused on building projects from the ground up, from planning and designing to implementation and testing.
-I believe in creating code that not only works, but is easy to read and maintain, with a focus on clean, efficient solutions.
+**`Software Engineer`**

+I’m a software engineer based in Kuala Lumpur, working at Vircle, where I leverage AWS, Ionic/Angular, PostgreSQL, Node.js, and Go to tackle real-world problems.
+My journey in development has taken me from planning and designing to implementing and testing various projects, always with an eye for clean, efficient, and maintainable code.

-On this GitHub profile, you'll find a range of projects showcasing my skills and interests, including web development, data science, and more.
-Each project is a reflection of my commitment to learning and growing as a developer, and I hope they'll inspire you to build something great too!
+On my GitHub profile, you’ll find a variety of projects that showcase my skills and interests, ranging from web development to data science.
+Each project is a testament to my dedication to learning and growing as a developer, and I hope they inspire you to create something amazing too!

-Thank you for visiting my profile, and feel free to reach out if you have any questions or would like to collaborate on a project.
+Thanks for stopping by, and feel free to reach out if you have any questions or want to collaborate on a project.

 ---